radian628/unofficial-desmos-wiki/src/misc/glossary.md

 ## Regression Bug

-See [this article on Reddit](https://www.reddit.com/r/desmos/wiki/regression_bug/) for info on the infamous "Regression Bug" that caused Desmos to become accidentally Turing-complete before the implementation of actions.
+See [this article on Reddit](https://www.reddit.com/r/desmos/wiki/regression_bug/) for info on the infamous "Regression Bug" that caused Desmos to become accidentally Turing-complete before adding actions.

+## Broadcasting

+[Broadcasting](../../list-manipulation/broadcasting/) is the ability for Desmos lists to do elementwise operations when it otherwise wouldn't make sense to operate on the lists themselves in that way.
+An example of broadcasting is how {% mq '[1,2,3] + [4,5,6]' %} is {% mq '[5,7,9]' %}.